Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

-This article summarises recently released sports watches, bike computers, and next-gen models that are inbound i.e. Garmin (Edge, Forerunner, Instinct, Venu, Fenix/Epix), Polar (Grit, Vantage, Pacer), Coros (Vertix, apex, Pace, Dura) and more.
+Here, we cover all the recently released sports watches, bike computers, and next-gen models that are inbound, i.e. Garmin (Edge, Forerunner, Instinct, Venu, Fenix/Epix), Polar (Grit, Vantage, Pacer), Coros (Vertix, Apex, Pace Pro, Dura) and more.

-If you are here for the first time and interested in ‘future sports devices & feature sports tech developments‘ this post discussing the future of individual technology features will make a good read.
+If you are here for the first time and interested in ‘future sports devices & feature sports tech developments,’ this post discussing the future of individual technology features will make for a good read.

 RECAP: Recent Highlights

 Key Trend: The latest models of most key sports watches have been updated with the widespread use of AMOLED screens and dual-frequency, multi-constellation ‘GPS’ chipsets.
 Additionally, there’s a noticeable increase in the use of high-quality materials at more affordable prices.
 Most brands have transitioned to a newer generation(s) of more energy-efficient heart rate sensors capable of HRV/ECG/SpO2 and other peripheral wellness metrics, such as temperature.
 All these hardware improvements are trickling down to the lower ends of each vendor’s ranges.
-The significance of sports physiology is gaining attention beyond Garmin/Firstbeat/Polar, although there have been very few noteworthy additions to the range of sports physiology features.
+The significance of sports physiology is gaining attention beyond Garmin/Firstbeat/Polar.
+However, there have been very few noteworthy additions to the range of sports physiology features other than Suunto’s DDFA.
 It seems we have reached a stage of maturity in both technology and the functionalities sports watches offer

 What’s Next From Garmin for 2024/25